Center for Entrepreneurship

 - Organizing entrepreneurial workshops

-The School of Business and Economics is pleased to host the Annual Youth Entrepreneurship Conference.
-Our faculty and staff have worked with Cumberland County Schools to craft an excellent program to encourage High School students to pursue your dreams!
-Whether or not they are interested in starting a business, knowledge of entrepreneurship can help you achieve great things.
+The Broadwell College of Business and Economics is pleased to host the Annual Youth Entrepreneurship Conference.
+Our faculty and staff have worked with Cumberland County Schools to craft an excellent program to encourage high school students to pursue their dreams.
+Whether or not they are interested in starting a business, knowledge of entrepreneurship can help them achieve great things.

 8th Annual Youth Entrepreneurship Conference